paolobenve/myphotoshare/README.md

 * Optional Google Analytics and Piwik integration
 * Optional server-side authentication support
 * Media can be browsed by folder or by date or by gps data
+* Gps data view is organized by country, region/state, place
 * Many customization through config file
 * Cache folder can be managed with subdirs (useful for large repositories)
 * Albums server folder can be anywhere on the server